 Since the autumn of 2013, the city of Rikuzentakata in Iwate Prefecture, which suffered enormous tsunami damage, has been striving to establish Takata no Yume as a local brand of rice to ensure regional competitiveness and symbolize the revitalization of its agriculture.
-Under the project, volunteer employees from the ITOCHU Group engage in exchanges with local farmers in the production process.
-We provided ongoing support in FY2017 from planting in May to the harvest in October.
-In addition, to increase the visibility of Takata no Yume, we have instituted a number of PR measures, including one involving restaurants around the Tokyo Head Office.
-On March 11, 2017, a food fair featuring Rikuzentakata City was held at ITOCHU AOYAMA ART SQUARE, and employee volunteers of ITOCHU Corporation presented Takata no Yume to visitors together with city officials of Rikuzentakata.
+Under the project, volunteer employees from the ITOCHU Group engaged in exchanges with local farmers in the production process.
+From FYE 2014 through FYE 2020, we continuously participated in and supported rice planting in May and the rice harvesting in September.

 Activities to Support Disaster-Affected Areas through the ITOCHU Foundation

 Giving Picture Books to Southeast Asia with the ITOCHU Foundation in Tohoku

 The ITOCHU Foundation is involved with a project run by the Shanti Volunteer Association to give picture books to children.
 Children in places such as Cambodia, Laos, Myanmar, and Afghanistan, receive Japanese picture books with stickers bearing translations into their local language.
 It’s a way to share the joy of picture books with the children in those communities.